Missing Home, Loving Home: Learning To Cope With Homesickness

 There is nothing more exciting than packing your bags and writing a new chapter in your story.
 There is also nothing scarier than trying to be objective while dealing with homesickness in college or university.

-We’re always so excited for the next step in our lives, especially when we’ve been given the perfect opportunity to study abroad.
+We’re always so excited for the next step in our lives, especially when we’ve been given the perfect opportunity to Study abroad 2019.
 How can there be anything wrong with the chance to get to know new people and learn new things?
 Everything is great until you realize you miss home.

 The hardest part of being “homesick” is the thought that you are alone, but the truth is, everyone who leaves home eventually feels that emptiness as well.
 That begs the question, what is that emptiness?

 It’s simple – it is emotional distress or anxiety from being pushed out of a comfort zone and being away from familiar faces.
 It’s one of the many "study abroad" challenges that you’ll have to learn to cope with because it’s part of the brilliant journey you’re taking part of!

 It’s unavoidable, yes.
 But knowing how to deal with homesickness before it creeps up will help you handle it when you’re abroad.

 Meet New People